-In August 2018, 48 injured soldiers and 96 cadets will embark on a voyage of remembrance, adventure and personal development.
+In July 2018, 48 injured soldiers and 96 cadets are embarking on a voyage of remembrance, adventure and personal development.
 The team will work together to sail around Great Britain on board a specially adapted tall ship, they will change over crew every 10 days in each capital city, In each change over port there will be a celebration of remembrance, inclusivity and diversity.

 During each 10-day voyage 12 injured service men and 24 cadets and instructors aged 16-25 will work as a team to sail the ship to the next capital city, they will climb the mast, helm the ship, set the sails and much more.
 In each capital city 1000’s of cadets, instructors and local supporters will have the opportunity to visit the ship and participate in the festival.
 Cadet bands, field gun teams, cook stewards and drill teams will all be asked to participate in the festival and memorial.